-I discovered this dense growth of Stachybotrys on a basement wall in a home where my client was being poisoned by black mold exposure.
+I discovered this dense growth of Stachybotrys hidden behind stored items in a basement where my client was being poisoned by black mold exposure.

 Black mold exposure symptoms

-When I first arrived at my client’s home, I noticed she looked very sickly, and she was experiencing psychological problems as well.
-She was dangerously thin and suffering from rashes and lesions on her skin which are dermal black mold symptoms.
+This lady called me at the recommendation of her medical doctor.
+When I first arrived at her home, she looked very sickly, was in panic mode, and believed she was losing her mind.
+She was dangerously thin and suffering from rashes and lesions on her skin which are dermal symptoms of black mold exposure.

 Dermal symptoms are less common than most symptoms associated with black mold exposure such as:

 - Asthma symptoms

 Recovering from black mold exposure

 After my client vacated the home, her mold symptoms gradually diminished and she once again became the beautiful woman that I saw in photos that were taken before this mold exposure occurred.
 She told me that I saved her life.
 I like to think that having a proper mold inspection saved her life.

 When Stachybotris initially starts growing on surfaces, it is often identifiable by the bullseye shape of the interconnecting colonies.
 I took this photo of black mold growing on a wall behind a sofa in a living room.

 When people discover black mold in their homes, they often panic.
 In fact, many of the phone calls I receive from clients begin with them stating they discovered black mold in their homes.